eclipxe13/engineworks-dbal/CONTRIBUTING.md

 ### Testing MS Sql Server

 Ensure that you have a file with the configuration on `tests/.env`, you can use `tests/.env.example` as start point.
-In the configuration file setup your MS Sql Server instance.
+In the configuration file set up your MS Sql Server instance.

 If you don't have one you can use Docker with the image `microsoft/mssql-server-linux` of Microsoft SQL Server vNext.